Pain radiating to the mammary gland. Breast pain in women - normal or dangerous disease

 • aching-pulling.

-Although more often chest pain in women is a normal biological process, sometimes it is a consequence of the manifestation of a disease.
-More often, pain is noted with mastitis, diffuse fibrocystic mastopathy.
-Less often, the mammary gland hurts when touched due to diseases such as herpes zoster (viral infectious pathology), Mondor's disease (superficial thrombophlebitis) and others.
+Although most often chest pain in women is a normal biological process, sometimes it is a consequence of the manifestation of a disease.
+More often, pain is noted with mastitis and diffuse fibrocystic mastopathy.
+Less commonly, the mammary gland hurts when touched due to diseases such as herpes zoster (viral infectious pathology), Mondor's disease (superficial thrombophlebitis) and others.

 During pregnancy

-The breast of a pregnant woman undergoes multiple changes: it becomes sensitive, painful, enlarges, and the nipples change color.
+A pregnant woman's breasts undergo multiple changes: they become sensitive, painful, enlarged, and the nipples change color.
 Sometimes it starts to itch and itch due to stretching of the skin or due to increased progesterone hormone.
-All of these changes are considered normal.
-If the mammary gland hardened during pregnancy, changed color, began to hurt a lot, increased unevenly, and blood is released from the nipples, then an urgent consultation with a mammologist is required.
+All these changes are considered normal.
+If during pregnancy the mammary gland hardens, changes color, becomes very painful, increases unevenly, and blood is released from the nipples, then an urgent consultation with a mammologist is required.

-Pain in the mammary gland with pressure, deep probing, and even when wearing a tight bra can be observed during menopause.
-Mastalgia with menopause is manifested by the following symptoms:
+Pain in the mammary gland with pressure, deep palpation, and even when wearing a tight bra can be observed during menopause.
+Mastalgia during menopause is manifested by the following symptoms:

-• bursting or heaviness in both or one mammary gland without a clear localization;
+• distension or heaviness in both or one mammary gland without clear localization;

-• prolonged soreness of a baking, burning, aching character;
+• prolonged pain of a burning, burning, aching nature;

 • an increase in the volume of one or both glands, swelling;

-• excessive sensitivity or mild pain when pressed.
+• excessive sensitivity or mild pain when pressing.

 Intercostal neuralgia

-Damage to the nerves between the ribs, which is accompanied by an acute pain syndrome, is called intercostal neuralgia.
-The disease is accompanied by paroxysmal burning or shooting pain in one or more places, depending on the localization.
-Neuralgia of the solar plexus, as a rule, is accompanied by soreness of the mammary gland.
-The chest hurts in the area of attachment.
-On examination, the gynecologist does not find pathological changes or signs of any female diseases.
+Damage to the nerves between the ribs, which is accompanied by acute pain, is called intercostal neuralgia.
+The disease is accompanied by paroxysmal burning or shooting pain in one or several places, depending on the location.
+Solar plexus neuralgia is usually accompanied by breast tenderness.
+Breast pain in the attachment area.
+Upon examination, the gynecologist does not find any pathological changes or signs of any female diseases.

-If, in addition to soreness of the mammary glands, cervicothoracic osteochondrosis, muscle tone and / or curvature of the spine are observed, then these symptoms indicate intercostal neuralgia of the thoracic region.
-With such a pathology, a woman may feel pain in one mammary gland, but upon careful examination, it turns out that the pain comes from the vertebral region of the back, localized under the scapula on the right.
+If, in addition to tenderness of the mammary glands, cervicothoracic osteochondrosis, muscle tone and/or curvature of the spine are observed, then these symptoms indicate intercostal neuralgia of the thoracic region.
+With this pathology, a woman may feel pain in one mammary gland, but upon careful examination it turns out that the pain comes from the vertebral region of the back, localized under the scapula on the right.
 This is a sign of intercostal pinching of the nerves of the thoracic spine.

 Mastopathy

-The disease is characterized not only by pain, but also by the presence of seals in the mammary gland.
+The disease is characterized not only by pain, but also by the presence of lumps in the mammary gland.
 As mastopathy develops, the pain becomes prolonged and severe.
-The most intense pain syndrome is observed during PMS, during menstruation and during palpation of the chest.
-The main reasons for the development of acute pain are the proliferation of connective tissue or blockage of the ducts.
+The most intense pain syndrome is observed during PMS, during menstruation and during palpation of the breast.
+The main causes of acute pain are the proliferation of connective tissue or blockage of the ducts.

-Pain in mastopathy may vary, depending on the type of pathology.
-With a diffuse change in the tissues of the mammary gland due to their growth, the pain is in the nature of compression, increases with PMS, and after the end of the cycle it significantly decreases or disappears altogether.
+Pain due to mastopathy may vary depending on the type of pathology.
+With diffuse changes in breast tissue due to their proliferation, the pain has the character of compression, intensifies with PMS, and after the end of the cycle significantly decreases or disappears altogether.
 With nodular mastopathy, the following symptoms are observed:

-• the pain does not go away throughout the entire menstrual cycle;
+• pain does not go away throughout the menstrual cycle;

 • discomfort is felt in the armpits, back, shoulder, forearm area;